• Home

 Montblanc N°6 button filler - 1925

 This is a very nice Montblanc of the 1920's.
-I was looking for a N°6 lever filler as i had one a long time ago that i didn't keep for i paid it too much for the student i was.
+I was looking for a N°6 lever filler as i had one a long time ago that i didn't keep for i paid it a high price for the student i was.
 I have finaly found this one, a button filler.
 Note the bandless cap, the large star on the top of cap.

 Is no longer in the collection